reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 	Similar disconnects happen even with fear, anger, and even beliefs.

 To judge that one has normative reason to X is to *endorse* X under deliberation.
 Normative judgments then can be vaguely characterized as *deliberative endorsement* of some propositional content.
 Contrast this with undeliberative or unreflective endorsement, which can be the sources of one's *motivating reasons*, the explanation of their intentional behavior.
 Voluntary actions can be explained by a belief and desire; these actions are done on the basis of normative reasnoing insofar as deliberation and reflection play a role in how the belief and desire manifest into action, i.e. if deliberation influences what one desires, which desires are actualized, etc.

+## Requirements

+An analysis must account for the following features of normative thinking and language:

+1. Motivation
+	- A person who judges themselves to have reason to adopt attitude X tends to adopt attitude X.
+	- Normative-motivational disconnects: there are times when fails to adopt the attitudes they judge themselves to have reason to hold.
+2. Disagreement
+	- Two people can disagree about their normative judgments.
+3. Reasoning/Discussion
+	- A priori reasoning and discussion influence our normative judgments.
+	- Normative-representational disconnects: any possible normative judgment and belief pair is possible.
+4. Ubiquity
+	- We cannot get rid of normative judgments.
+	- They apply to all possible attitudes that can be influenced by reasoning.
+5. Semantics
+	- Entail that there is no pair of normative statements and descriptive statements that are contradictory
+	- Explains the insistence of normative language

 ## Direction of fit